Joint Empirical Coordination of Source and Channel: Introduction

-Sec. \ref{sec:ModelDefinition} presents the channel model under investigation and the notions of achievable empirical distribution and strictly causal decoding.
-In Sec. \ref{sec:MainResult}, we characterize the set of achievable empirical distribution.
-Sec. \ref{sec:PreviousWork} compare this result with previous works existing in the literature.
-Sec. \ref{sec:DistortionCost} relates our result to the problem of achievable source-distortion and channel-cost.
-Sec. \ref{sec:ExampleBSBSC} provides a simple example of binary information source and binary symmetric channel.
-In Sec. \ref{sec:ConvexOptimization}, we prove that the set of achievable empirical distribution is convex.
-An example of utility maximization is stated in Sec. \ref{sec:ExampleMatchingPennies}.
-In Sec. \ref{sec:CwithChannel}, we consider a causal decoding instead of strictly causal decoding.
-Sec. \ref{sec:Conclusion} concludes the article and the proof of the main results are presented in App. \ref{sec:ProofDecomposition}, \ref{sec:ProofAchievability}, \ref{sec:ProofConverse}, \ref{sec:CardinalityBound}, \ref{sec:ProofCoro} and \ref{sec:ProofTheoConvex}.
+The article is organized as follows.
+Sec. \ref{sec:ModelDefinition} presents the channel model under investigation and defines the notion of achievable empirical distribution and strictly causal decoding.
+In Sec. \ref{sec:SCD}, we characterize the set of achievable target probability distributions for non-causal encoder and strictly causal decoder.
+In Sec. \ref{sec:ParticularCases}, we compare our characterization to the previous results of the literature, for perfect channel and for independent random variables of source and channel.
+In Sec. \ref{sec:ExtensionsSF}, we investigate empirical coordination with source feedforward and in Sec. \ref{sec:ExtensionsT} we characterize the trade-off between empirical coordination and information transmission.
+In Sec. \ref{sec:Utilities}, we characterize the set of achievable utilities and we prove that the corresponding optimization problem is convex.
+We investigate two examples: the coordination game in Sec. \ref{sec:ExampleMatchingPennies} and the trade-off between source distortion and channel cost in Sec. \ref{sec:SourceDistortionCost}.
+In Sec. \ref{sec:CwithChannel}, we characterize the information constraint for causal decoding, instead of strictly causal decoding.
+Sec. \ref{sec:Conclusion} concludes the article.
+The proof of the main results are presented in App. \ref{sec:ProofDecomposition}-\ref{sec:ProofTheoConvexCD}.

-\section{System Model}
+\section{System model}